Ice Cream Wars & Scoop Secrets

 12 Gore Street, Auckland CBD

-Launched over a decade ago, and run by a husband and wife team, this operation combines premium New Zealand ingredients with ingenuity and imagination.
+Launched over a decade ago and run by a husband-and-wife team, this operation combines premium New Zealand ingredients with ingenuity and imagination.

-An experience — to say the least — Giapo offers a walk-in experience which includes a guided tasting of all their flavours that will allow you time to sample them carefully before making your final choice.
+An experience — to say the least — Giapo offers a walk-in experience that includes a guided tasting of all their flavours that will allow you time to sample them carefully before making your final choice.

 Island Gelato Co